-With Most Recent Round of Grants, AHEF Awards a Total of $77,084 for 2020-21 School Year
+With Most Recent Round of Grants, AHEF Awards a Total of $82,154 for the 2021-22 School Year

-In addition to these annual grants, AHEF continues to support after school activities for middle and high school students through the Middle School Engagement Fund and Chance Fund as well as other perennial grants like dictionaries for all third graders, and support for the district’s K-12 Science, Technology, Engineering, and Math (STEM) Fair.
+In addition to these annual grants, AHEF will continue to support after school activities for middle and high school students through the Middle School Engagement Fund and Chance Fund as well as other perennial grants like dictionaries for all third graders, and support for the district’s K-12 Science, Technology, Engineering, and Math (STEM) Fair.

+The next round of AHEF grants will open in January 2022 and will be for the 2022-23 school year.
 For more information on AHEF grants go to www.ahef.us or email Theresa.email@example.com.